 Of course, I could be mistaken, as it’s hard to predict the future.
 Moreover, I am not a scholar of Italian history, totalitarianism, or the mob psychology that enables fascist movements.
 But I do know that all of us share a human genome; we are more alike than different.
 Humans are capable of racism, sexism, xenophobia, cruelty, violence, religious fanaticism, and more.
 We are modified monkey—in many ways we are a nasty species.
 As Mark Twain said: “Such is the human race … Often it does seem such a pity that Noah and his party did not miss the boat.”

 Thus I resist the idea that fascism can happen in Germany, Italy or Russia, but not in America.
 It can happen here, and the signs point in an ominous direction.
 Furthermore, the United States was never a model of liberty or justice.
-The country was built on slave labor as well as genocide at home and violent imperialism abroad.
+The country was (in large part) built on slave labor as well as genocide at home and violent imperialism abroad.
 It is a first world outlier in terms of incarceration rates and gun violence; it is the only developed country in the world without national health and child care; it has outrageous levels of income inequality and little opportunity for social mobility; it ranks near the bottom of lists of social justice; it is one of the few countries in the world to condemn Article 25 of the United Nations Universal Declaration of Human Rights; and it is consistently ranked as the greatest threat to world peace and the world’s most hated country.

 Furthermore, signs of its dysfunction continue to grow.
 If authoritarian political forces don’t get their way, they shut down the government, threaten to default on the nation’s debt, fail to fill judicial vacancies, deny people health-care and family planning options, conduct congressional show trials, suppress voting, gerrymander congressional districts, support racism, xenophobia and sexism, and spread lies and propaganda.
 These aren’t signs of a stable society.
 As the late Princeton political theorist Sheldon Wolin put it: